Skip to content

 C1.
 When you put a jigsaw puzzle away, do you make sure to take all the pieces apart for the next time?

 C2.
-Before you start putting the pieces together, do you like to sort pieces at least some pieces by color?
+Do you like to sort pieces by color?

 C3.
 Do you like to have a plan-of-attack when doing a jigsaw puzzle (like doing the edge first)?